takyai19/Automated-ELK-Stack-Deployment/README.md

 - Edit the "remote_user" of the ansible.cfg file to your user name (you can edit by "nano ansible.cfg")

-- Copy the hosts file to /etc/ansible, if it's not already there (you can use "cp [path to where you downloaded the file]/hosts /etc/ansible/")
+- Copy the hosts file to /etc/ansible, if it's not already there (you can use `cp [path to where you downloaded the file]/hosts /etc/ansible/`)

-- Edit the /etc/ansible/hosts file to include the IP addresses of the webservers and ELK servers in the specified sections (you can edit by "nano /etc/ansible/hosts")
+- Edit the /etc/ansible/hosts file to include the IP addresses of the webservers and ELK servers in the specified sections (you can edit by `nano /etc/ansible/hosts`)

-- Copy the 'roles' folder including all subfolders and files to /etc/ansible (you can use "cp -R [path to where you downloaded the folder]/roles /etc/ansible/")
+- Copy the 'roles' folder including all subfolders and files to /etc/ansible (you can use `cp -R [path to where you downloaded the folder]/roles /etc/ansible/`)

-- Copy the main.yml playbook file to /etc/ansible (you can use "cp [path to where you saved the playbook file]/main.yml /etc/ansible/")
+- Copy the main.yml playbook file to /etc/ansible (you can use `cp [path to where you saved the playbook file]/main.yml /etc/ansible/`)

-- If desired comment out the relevant lines of main.yml for the beat tasks you do not need (e.g. "#  - install-packetbeat")
+- If desired comment out the relevant lines of main.yml for the beat tasks you do not need (e.g. `#  - install-packetbeat`)

 - Run the playbook by the command "ansible-playbook main.yml", and navigate to http://[your ELK Server's public IP]:5601 to check that the installation worked as expected